Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Summary

 \section{Summary}

-In high energy electron storage rings dedicated to high energy physics and synchrotron radiation experiments, it is quite essential to prepare stable beams for the experiments.
-One idea to stabilise the beam and to improve the beam quality is to improve the beam lifetime by lengthening the electron bunch.
-In this paper, we have discussed the beam dynamics of the rf phase modulation by which the bunch length can change considerably.
-One of the critical parameters to lengthen the bunch efficiently is the modulation frequency.
-The modulation frequency should be near to twice the synchrotron oscillation frequency $2f_s$ to excite the quadrupole mode oscillation on the longitudinal phase space.
-To discuss the detuning property of the bunch lengthening, we have considered a theoretical model which can treat the frequency difference between the modulation frequency and $2f_s$.
-The theoretical model showed a solution for the dependence of the bunch lengthening on the modulation frequency.
-This detuning property, called a detuning curve, showed a single peak curve with asymmetric slopes for the positive and the negative frequency sides; namely, the slope of the positive side tends to be steeper than that of the negative side.
+In high-energy electron storage rings dedicated to high-energy physics and synchrotron radiation experiments, it is essential to prepare stable beams for the experiments.
+One way to stabilize the beam and improve its quality is to enhance the beam lifetime by lengthening the electron bunch.
+In this paper, we discussed the beam dynamics of RF phase modulation, by which the bunch length can change considerably.
+One of the critical parameters for lengthening the bunch efficiently is the modulation frequency.
+The modulation frequency should be close to twice the synchrotron oscillation frequency, $2f_s$.
+To discuss the detuning properties of bunch lengthening, we have considered a theoretical model that treats the frequency difference between the modulation frequency and $2f_s$.
+The theoretical model shows that, with linear approximation, the oscillation amplitude of electrons diverges when the detuning frequency is zero.
+However, with a nonlinear approximation, the oscillation amplitude does not diverge, even when the detuning frequency is zero, because the resonance frequency spontaneously shifts in a negative direction due to the nonlinear effect.
+Consequently, the bunch length elongates but does not diverge resonantly under phase modulation.
+The analytical form of the detuning curve shows that the width of the detuning curve depends on the modulation amplitude and the synchronous phase.
+The peak frequency of the detuning curve shifts in the negative frequency direction with the asymmetric peak form due to nonlinear effects.
+With the theoretical model, we discussed the elongated bunch length with phase modulation and derived an equation whose solution provides the achievable bunch length with phase modulation.